BTK’s journal links the serial killer to a 16-year-old who went missing decades ago, authorities say | KRDO

 Investigators recently obtained the materials from Wichita police, including recovered journals and an unpublished book manuscript, to review for their cold case and unsolved crimes investigations.

-Rader, who is known to have labeled his criminal endeavors as projects, referenced a project titled “Bad Wash Day” in a 1976 journal entry recently made public by the sheriff’s office.
+Rader, who is known to have labeled his criminal endeavors as projects, referenced a project titled “Bad Wash Day” in a journal entry about a time period in 1976 recently made public by the sheriff’s office.

 “Laundry Mat were a good place to watch victims and dream,” Rader wrote in the entry.
 “The Brunette was the target.”